Skip to main content

 Overview

-Comparisons and boolean (logical) operators turn numeric node values into conditions (true/false as 1/0).
-Use them to flag data and drive branching logic, most commonly inside IF(...).
+Comparisons and boolean operators turn values into conditions.
+Use them to test values, combine conditions, and drive branching logic, most commonly inside IF(...).

 Start here if…